data-integrations/wrangler/docs/directives/rename.md

-# Rename Column
+# Rename

-RENAME directive renames the existing column named old to a column named new in the record.
+The `rename` directive renames an existing column in the record.

 ## Syntax